•March 10th 2020

 Replicating iOS style messages on Android is relatively simple with drawables.
 Stream makes it even simpler with it's out of the box UI Components.
 You can start with Stream default views and customize them or build your own.
 If you want full control, you can ignore the UI Components and use the lower level Stream libraries directly.
 It's easy to peel back the layers when you need it!

-For in-depth details on how to use the Stream Chat SDK for Android, check out the interactive tutorial here.
+For in-depth details you might want to check out our interactive tutorial on how to use the Stream Chat SDK for Android in-app messaging.
 You'll learn how to build everything that is required for real-time chat – typing indicators, reactions, threads, etc.

 Happy coding! 💬